 --This script divides each partition, which has been partitioned --on Gender column, into 50 sub partitions --Because the first partition for "F" has 84 records, first 34 sub partitions --will have 2 records whereas the last 16 sub partitions will have 1 records each, --hence total = (34*2) + (16*1), the same rule applies for other partitions as well SELECT NTILE(50) OVER ( PARTITION BY Gender ORDER BY TITLE) AS [SubPartition#], LoginID, ManagerID, Title, BirthDate, MaritalStatus, Gender FROM HumanResources.Employee

 Common Table Expression (CTE)

 With Common Table Expression you basically create a derived table which is available within the scope of a single, SELECT, INSERT, UPDATE, DELETE or MERGE statement.
 It helps you to simplify the process of achieving the same goal for which you had to write complex/recursive queries in prior versions of SQL Server.
 Many times you might be required to use ranking functions along with a CTE.
 For example you can combine these two commands to delete duplicate records from a table with just one query.
 Refer "Different strategies for removing duplicate records in SQL Server" for more details.
-For more tips on Common Table Expressions click here.
 For details about Common Table Expressions on msdn, click here.

 - Review Ranking Functions in SQL Server 2005 and 2008 - Part 1 tip of this series for ROW_NUMBER and RANK functions.